zlelik/tut-react-and-spring-data-rest-upgraded/README.md

 # Updated React.js and Spring Data REST tutorial (March 2024)

 # Introduction
-The original tutorial here [https://spring.io/guides/tutorials/react-and-spring-data-rest/](https://spring.io/guides/tutorials/react-and-spring-data-rest/) is outdated.
-Latest code update is from April 2020 here [https://github.com/spring-attic/tut-react-and-spring-data-rest/](https://github.com/spring-attic/tut-react-and-spring-data-rest/) and it simply does not work with the latest versions of Spring and other dependencies.
+The original tutorial was here [https://spring.io/guides/tutorials/react-and-spring-data-rest/](https://spring.io/guides/tutorials/react-and-spring-data-rest/) but now deleted.
+Some steps still can be found in Github and all these together with the latest code (updated April 2020) is here here [https://github.com/spring-attic/tut-react-and-spring-data-rest/](https://github.com/spring-attic/tut-react-and-spring-data-rest/).
+It simply does not work with the latest versions of Spring and other dependencies.
 I managed to run it and updated all the dependencies.

 # Build
 Build from command line: `mvn clean package`